sunnywahi/external-chainlink-adapter/LocalChainlinkNode.md

 - Start the node
 ```
     cd ~/.chainlink-kovan && docker run --rm --name kovan-main -p 6688:6688 -v ~/.chainlink-kovan:/chainlink -it --env-file=.env smartcontract/chainlink:1.2.0 local n
-    here we have named your docker image as kovan-main
 ```
-Please note: The first time running the image, it will ask you for a password and confirmation.
+-  here we have named your docker image as kovan-main, if you want to change it, then edit `--name XXXX` Please note: The first time running the image, it will ask you for a password and confirmation.
 This will be your wallet password that you can use to unlock the keystore file generated for you.
-Then, you'll be prompted to enter an API Email and Password.
+Then, you'll be prompted to enter an API Email and Password, this will be your login password to UI.